oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 My recommended method for controlling the mouse is to use the `grid` command to navigate to the general area of the screen and then the `mouse` mode or cardinal directions commands to get the mouse to the precise location.

+If you seem to be having trouble try speaking a little slower, especially when switching modes.

 ## Command

 Some commands are stateless, in that they function no matter what state/mode you are in.
 Others only function when in the command state.
 The mouse can be moved using both cardinal directions and the `grid` command, but this is different from the `mouse` mode which tries to replicate normal mouse movement.